Monikadevireddy/gitwordpress/README.md

 Note: I put a big red warning about writing the username and password down.
 When 3 students forgot I manually made them new directories.
 The other option would be to drop all of the tables with their username, but that could possibly be disruptive in a testing situation.

 Note2: Jetpack wouldn't install on a url that is unreachable from the mother ship.

+Note3: The link in the test, isn't helpful for marking.
+You will need to make an export of the student names, userids, and student numbers so that you can mark.